deepmatty/discord-bot-logger/README.md

 # Tools
+## Requirements
+- Node.js v23.6.1
+- npm 10.9.2
+### Dependencies
+- Mongoose 8.9.5

-The bot was developed with MongoDB as database platform and is hosted remotely on a Google e2-micro virtual machine
+The bot was developed with MongoDB as database platform and is hosted remotely on a Google e2-micro virtual machine (VM).
+The VM is run on Ubuntu OS system and uses screen for 24/7 hosting.

 Sources: